Show transcript Play Pause

 The permanent exhibition in the historic administration building tells the story of the Zollern colliery against the backdrop of technical, economic and political developments.

-The exhibition spans the period from the construction of the ‘model colliery’ opened in 1902 to the history of its operation, topics such as war and forced labour, and its conversion into an industrial museum.
-Among the outstanding exhibits are parts of a historic model of the Zollern colliery with its machine hall, shaft hall and winding tower, which was made for the 1905 World's Fair in Liège.
+The exhibition spans the period from construction of the ‘model colliery,’ opened in 1902, to the history of its operation, including topics such as war and forced labour, and its conversion into an industrial museum.
+Among the outstanding exhibits are pieces of a historic model of the Zollern Colliery (originally made for the 1905 World's Fair in Liège) depicting the machine hall, shaft hall and winding tower.

-The historic administration building is fully accessible on both floors as a ‘walk-in monument’.
-During the renovation and redesign, the former use of the building, which housed offices as well as the washrooms for the foremen, was to remain visible.
-Thus, there are paint residues on the walls, tiled walls, shower heads and washbasins.
+As a ‘walkable landmark’, the historic administration building is fully accessible on both floors.
+During renovation and redesign, the former uses of the building, which contained offices as well as washrooms for the foremen, were kept visible.
+Thus, traces of paint are on the walls, tiled walls, shower heads and washbasins.
 The magnificent reception hall now shines again in its original colours.

 Two-sense principle